jashmehta20/Voxel-RCNN-OpenPCDet/README.md

 ![update](/Assets/image13.jpg)

 ### Results
 We tested our model that was trained for 20 epochs on google colab pro.
 We noticed a slight degradation of ~2% in terms of the detection of cars but we gained good accuracy of detecting pedestrians and cyclists.
-Our model performs at 89% for EASY data, 85% for MODERATE data and 79% for HARD data.
+Our model performs at an acuuracy of 89% for EASY data, 85% for MODERATE data and 79% for HARD data.
 The following plots shows accuracy over the number of epochs:

 ![plot](/Assets/image12.jpg)